PMT13/culina-app/README.md

 ## External Dependencies

-**Document integrations with 3rd Party code or services here.
-Please do not document required libraries (e.g., Vue, Vuefire, Firebase).**

 * Library or service name: description of use
 * axios: to make http requests to api
 * vue-axios: to make it easier to use axious with vue